danielmolina81/sqlalchemy-challenge/README.md

 ![](SurfsUp/Pics/6.png)

-- Design a query to find the most-active stations.
+- Design a query to find the most-active stations (Use of Join)

 ![](SurfsUp/Pics/7.png)